Stefan Christensen ← Back to writing

 Bank holiday?
 Nothing.

-What should have been 24/7/365 instant payments worked weekdays during business hours.
-That’s it.
+What should have been 24/7/365 instant payments worked weekdays during business hours, and nothing outside them.

 The Bank Didn’t Know Either